 This technique can also be extended to include hinge elements.
 It looks a little different because this time the diagonals that are switched go all the way to the corners of the plates.

-I am sure there are several other ways to create angled walls that I have not been able to cover here – using Technic elements, turntables and so on.
+I am sure there are several other ways to create angled walls that I have not been able to cover here.
 I am hoping the overview I have provided at least points you in the right direction for your own exploration of these techniques.
 Please let me know if there are other techniques you have used that merit an inclusion here.
 Happy building !